Concept-skill Transferability-based Data Selection for Large Vision-Language Models: Ethics Statement

 \section{Ethics Statement}

 In this work, we use publicly available visual instruction tuning datasets for coreset selection to enable easy replication.
 However, some data in the datasets contain erroneous answers about the visual content or images that do not clearly connect with the provided answers.
-Finetuning Large Vision-Language Models (LVLMs) with such data conveys wrong interpretations, inducing hallucinations in the LVLMs.
-Hallucination in LVLMs refers to a phenomenon where the LVLMs generate descriptions that are inconsistent with the target image.
-This poses a significant ethical issue for deploying LVLM in real-world applications.
+Finetuning Large Vision-Language Models (LVLMs) with such data may lead to the generation of erroneous interpretations of images or hallucinations.
+This may pose an ethical issue for LVLM deployment in the real world.
 However, current coreset selection techniques, including ours, do not address hallucination in their selection processes.
 This motivates further research in coreset selection to identify visual instruction tuning data that minimizes hallucinations, aiming to build more reliable and trustworthy LVLMs.